Reflections on Judge Weinstein's Ethical Dilemmas in Mass Tort Litigation, 88 Northwestern U. L. Rev. 569 (1994)

 Date of Authorship for this Version

 Hazard, Geoffrey C. Jr., "Reflections on Judge Weinstein's Ethical Dilemmas in Mass Tort Litigation" (1994).
 Faculty Scholarship Series.
-Paper 2373.
+2373.